Renewable energy in Australia: Green hydrogen

 Investigations into green hydrogen production has been funded by the Australian Renewable Energy Agency (ARENA), an independent federal government agency, mostly in Western Australia.
 In 2018, it funded Australia's first green hydrogen project at Jandakot, called the ATCO Hydrogen Microgrid.
 Solar energy is used to separate hydrogen molecules from water to create renewable hydrogen.
 This project involved a trial to produce, store, and use green hydrogen to power a microgrid, and to assess the feasibility of a similar process on a larger scale.
 The total project cost was $3.53M, with $1.79M coming from ARENA, and the project was completed on 30 November 2019.

-In South Australia, the Whyalla Hydrogen Facility is a proposed 250 MWe hydrogen electrolyser, a 200 MW combined cycle gas turbine generator, and 3600 t hydrogen storage facility.
+In South Australia, the Whyalla Hydrogen Facility was a proposed 250 MWe hydrogen electrolyser, a 200 MW combined cycle gas turbine generator, and 3600 t hydrogen storage facility.
+Hydrogen Power South Australia, a government enterprise, was established to own and operate the plant.
+The project was intended to support the decarbonisation of the Whyalla Steelworks, but the original plan was effectively scrapped in February 2025 after the steelworks' transition to green steel was delayed.
 A South Australian Government company called Hydrogen Power South Australia was established to own and operate the plant, which and Once it is up and running, it will supply power to the Whyalla Steelworks, which will then produce green steel.

 In March 2024 funding was provided by ARENA for a feasibility study into the East Kimberley Clean Energy Project, in which a 900-megawatt solar farm at Lake Argyle, Western Australia, would create green hydrogen gas.
 This would be piped north to Wyndham, where it would be converted into ammonia and exported to Asia.
 Total output is estimated at 250,000 t per annum.